osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 IGN_IP=172.23.2.37 gazebo worlds/arat.world
 ~~~

-# Run your controller in Matlab or Octave
+# Run your controller in Matlab

-Before opening Matlab/Octave you should make sure that the environment variable
+Before opening Matlab you should make sure that the environment variable
 `IGN_IP` is properly set.
 Check out [this tutorial]
 (http://gazebosim.org/tutorials?tut=haptix_comm&cat=haptix) for detailed instructions.